 Tip 4: Understand how your waste will be handled by your chosen TSDF.
-Not all TSDFs handle wastes the same way, and some are better than others at finding sustainable, cost-effective solutions for your business.
-For example, Enviro-Safe’s recycling and resource recovery programs means we manage our customers’ waste in a sustainable fashion, ultimately resulting in cost savings for them.
-We help find alternative uses and a beneficial application for waste our clients might otherwise have paid to ship to a landfill or incinerator out of state.
+Not all TSDFs handle waste the same way, and some are better than others at finding sustainable, cost-effective solutions for your business.
+For example, Enviro-Safe’s recycling and resource recovery programs mean we manage our customers’ waste in a sustainable fashion, ultimately resulting in cost savings for them.
+We help find alternative uses and a beneficial applications for waste our clients might otherwise have paid to ship to a landfill or incinerator out of state.
 We help companies improve their landfill diversion rates and find uses for expired products and raw materials.
 Our best tip?
 Look for a TSDF that can help you turn your waste into a sustainable solution and a potential revenue stream.

 Tip 5: Ask the right questions when interviewing a TSDF.
 Here’s a quick list:

-- What types of materials, treatment, storage and/or disposal are authorized by your permit?
+- What types of materials, treatment, storage, and/or disposal are authorized by your permit?

 - When was your last inspection?

 - What violations have been found in the last two years?
 How have you resolved these issues?